snovvcrash/snovvcrash.github.io/_posts/2023-02-14-pic-generation-for-threadless-injection.md

 ## Where's the <strike>Detonator</strike>Generator?

-Honestly, I don't know any other FOSS shellcode generator besides `msfvenom` so I started to google :man_shrugging: Btw, the builtin default shellcode for ThreadlessInject is as old as time and can be found in a numerous GitHub repos and [gists](https://gist.github.com/dmchell/51b8c040402e6f13bacbed317335daea#file-csinjcy-L35).
+Honestly, I don't know any other FOSS shellcode generator besides `msfvenom` so I started to google :man_shrugging: Btw, the builtin default shellcode for ThreadlessInject is as old as time and can be found in numerous GitHub repos and [gists](https://gist.github.com/dmchell/51b8c040402e6f13bacbed317335daea#file-csinjcy-L35).

 Among other things, I considered the following options:

-* Look for other less-known open source shellcode generators for Windows x64 – failed due to a total lack of them (though [win-x86-shellcoder](https://github.com/ommadawn46/win-x86-shellcoder) seems to be a nice project for x86).
+* Look for less-known open source shellcode generators for Windows x64 – failed due to a total lack of them (though [win-x86-shellcoder](https://github.com/ommadawn46/win-x86-shellcoder) seems to be a nice project for x86).
-* Use an existing Pop-the-Calc `.asm` file as template for generating a WinExec shellcode with an arbitrary argument (command) – failed due me being lazy.
+* Use an existing Pop-the-Calc `.asm` file as template for generating a WinExec shellcode with an arbitrary argument (OS command) – failed due me being lazy.
 Good examples of such 'static' calc shellcodes (with a static `lpCmdLine` argument for WinExec) are [win-exec-calc-shellcode](https://github.com/peterferrie/win-exec-calc-shellcode) and [x64win-DynamicNoNull-WinExec-PopCalc-Shellcode](https://github.com/boku7/x64win-DynamicNoNull-WinExec-PopCalc-Shellcode) by [Bobby Cooke](https://twitter.com/0xBoku).
 * Play with popular PE → shellcode techniques like [sRDI](https://github.com/monoxgas/sRDI), [donut](https://github.com/TheWover/donut), [pe_to_shellcode](https://github.com/hasherezade/pe_to_shellcode), etc.

 While testing the 3rd option I came along this terrific article by [@KlezVirus](https://twitter.com/KlezVirus) – [From Process Injection to Function Hijacking](https://klezvirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/) – which covers Function Stomping topic **in great depth** (one more blogpost in my TODOs).